QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Spinorial photon eigenstates

 In nonrelativistic quantum mechanics of spinless particles with a rest mass $m_0$, a formula equivalent to Eq.~\eqref{eq:probabilitycurrent3d2} is well known to give the probability current of the particle.
 In this case, the photon energy $\hbar\omega$ is replaced by the rest mass energy $m_0c^2$ and the spin term is dropped out \cite{Shankar1994,Landau1977}.
-In the case of Dirac fermions, the momentum operator is replaced by the corresponding components of the gauge-covariant momentum operator containing a dependence on the electromagnetic four-potential, and the coefficient of the spin term is different by the electron spin g-factor \cite{Peleg1998}.
-The four-dimensional generalization of the relation in Eq.~\eqref{eq:probabilitycurrent3d2} is given by
+In the case of Dirac fermions, the momentum operator is replaced by the corresponding components of the gauge-covariant momentum operator containing a dependence on the electromagnetic four-potential, and the coefficient of the spin term is different by the electron-spin $g$ factor \cite{Peleg1998}.
+The four-vector generalization of the relation in Eq.~\eqref{eq:probabilitycurrent3d2} is given by

-Here $\hat{P}^\mu$ is the four-momentum operator in Eq.~\eqref{eq:fourmomentumoperator} and $\hat{S}^{\mu\nu}$ is the four-tensor spin operator in Eq.~\eqref{eq:spintensoroperator}.
-Equations above strongly indicate that, assuming the narrow-frequency-band wavepacket approximation, the spinorial photon wavefunction of the present work is \emph{equally consistent} as the electron wavefunction of the Dirac theory.
+Here $\hat{P}^a$ is the four-momentum operator in Eq.~\eqref{eq:fourmomentumoperator} and $\hat{S}^{ab}$ is the spin tensor operator in Eq.~\eqref{eq:spintensoroperator}.
+Equations above strongly indicate that, assuming the narrow-frequency-band wavepacket approximation, the photon spinor of the present work can be used as an \emph{equally consistent} wave-function-like concept as the electron wave function of the Dirac theory.
 The obvious difference comes from changing the number of particles in the system since any single-photon state overlaps in energy scale with an infinite number of many-photon states.
 No such overlapping takes place in the case of Dirac fermions at low energies.
 For Dirac fermions, one must create a particle-antiparticle pair, which has a large threshold energy of $2m_\mathrm{e}c^2$, where $m_\mathrm{e}$ is the electron rest mass.
-The eight-component spinor representation of the photon wavefunction and Eqs.~\eqref{eq:probabilitycurrent} and \eqref{eq:probabilitycurrent2} enable discovering photon-particle form similarities that are not equally obvious in the conventional four-potential-based formulation of QED.
+The photon spinor representation of the effective wave function for narrow-frequency-band wavepacket states and Eqs.~\eqref{eq:probabilitycurrent} and \eqref{eq:probabilitycurrent2} enable discovering photon-particle form similarities that are not equally obvious in the conventional four-potential-based formulation of QED.